Updated December 27, 2021

 As a business owner with colleagues and business partners all over the world, I depend on Microsoft Teams to get my work done.
 I use it for several hours every day.
 I love Teams because it enables me to work from anywhere!
-With that said though – love isn’t the only feeling I have for Teams.
-As with all relationships – we’ve had our ups and downs.
+With that said though, love isn’t the only feeling I have for Teams.
+As with all relationships, we’ve had our ups and downs.
 I’ve had countless frustrating experiences and a lot of embarrassing moments using Teams.
 I thought I would share some of them with you as well as a few tips on how to avoid making them.

-#1 – Forget that you have your camera on
+1. Forget that you have your camera on

 How to avoid making a fool of yourself on camera

-#2 – Write something in a chat – in the wrong chat
+2. Write something in a chat – in the wrong chat

 How to avoid looking like a jerk in meeting chats

-#3 – Post a message in the wrong team
+3. Post a message in the wrong team

 How to avoid total mutiny

 The first way to avert this issue is to ensure you understand how Microsoft Teams works.
-In our company we make everyone take our Storyals topic “Enhance teamwork” where users get a thorough understanding of how to effectively use Microsoft Teams.
+At Storyals, we make everyone take the Storyals learning topic Enhance teamwork, where users get a thorough understanding of how to properly use Microsoft Teams.
 We make sure new employees do this before they get started and are invited to a team.
-Secondly, a good recommendation is to add visual team icons to more easily keep various teams apart.
+Secondly, it’s good to add visual team icons to more easily keep various teams apart.
 I always use the “Icons” in PowerPoint and save them as images that I upload to our teams.

-#4 – Set up a Teams meeting – that no one knows about
+4. Set up a Teams meeting – that no one knows about

 How to avoid being all alone in meetings

-The easiest way to avoid inviting to Teams meetings that no one is aware of, is to add each person you want to invite to the meeting in the participant box.
-You would think that a key reason for having a team is that you can treat the team as a unit.
-But the reality is that you have to manually invite every person you want to invite to the meeting.
-The good thing though, is that you don’t have to feel bad about not inviting everyone since the meeting is visible in the channel.
-It’s almost like leaving the door open to your meeting room…Another way to avoid this is to send out the Teams meeting invitation via Outlook – but then your meeting is not visible in the channel.
+The easiest way to avoid inviting to Teams meetings no one is aware of, is to add each person you intend to invite in the participant box.
+One would think that a key reason for having a team is that you can treat the team as a unit.
+But the reality is that you have to manually invite every person you want at the meeting.
+The good thing though, is you don’t have to feel bad about not including everyone since the meeting is still visible in the channel.
+It’s almost like leaving the meeting room door open for anyone to pop by.
+Another way to avoid the invite mishap is to still send the meeting invitation via Outlook.
+However, your meeting will then not be visible in the channel.

-#5 – Make unwanted changes to a shared document
+5. Make unwanted changes to a shared document

 Now that I have shared these mistakes with you – and told you how to avoid them, I hope you will have a less bumpy relationship with Microsoft Teams.
 But also, remember that you learn from your mistakes and we all do them once in a while.